Owning a Medical Spa or Clinic as a Nurse Practitioner

 Non-Competes

 If you’re adding non-competes into your employment agreements (common for injectors with a loyal patient following), there are a few things to keep in mind.
-The Federal Trade Commission (FTC) recently released sweeping reform nationwide, attempting to render non-competes unenforceable.
-While this legislation is not yet enacted into law and was immediately met with a number of lawsuits challenging its constitutionality, it is something to closely monitor.
+The Federal Trade Commission (FTC) previously released sweeping reform nationwide, attempting to render non-competes unenforceable.
+However, the ban on non-competes was blocked by a Texas judge, so they can remain in place for now.

 For now, at a federal level and in most states, non-competes remain enforceable if “reasonable.”
 Reasonableness is a subjective test that measures the geographic scope (how many miles) and duration (how long) of the non-compete language.